Sindarin Translator

 What Is Sindarin?

-Sindarin is the Grey Elvish of Middle-earth, the language Tolkien gave to the Elves of Beleriand and the one you hear spoken in the Lord of the Rings films.
-This sindarin translator converts English into Sindarin and works the other way too, from Sindarin back into English.
+Sindarin is the Grey Elvish of Middle-earth, the language Tolkien gave to the Elves of Beleriand and the one most often heard in the Lord of the Rings films.
+This Sindarin translator helps you move between English and Sindarin in both directions.

-Tolkien built Sindarin's phonology on Welsh, which is why it sounds so unlike anything else in fantasy.
-It's a full constructed language with its own grammar, sindarin words, mutations, and an evolving vocabulary Tolkien refined across decades of writing.
+Tolkien based Sindarin's sound on Welsh, which is why it feels so distinct from most fantasy languages.
+It is a full constructed language with its own grammar, mutations, and known vocabulary Tolkien refined across decades of writing.

-Use this tool as a sindarin dictionary for names, lotr elvish phrases, and the documented vocabulary from Tolkien's published works.
+Use it for names, LOTR Elvish phrases, and recognizable Sindarin words from Tolkien's published works.
 For the broader scope of Tolkien's Elvish languages, the Elvish Translator covers both Sindarin and Quenya together.

 1. Type or paste English text into the left box